opengapps/aosp_build/README.md

 Pull requests to add package overrides for more modules is welcome.
 See `modules/Chrome/Android.mk` for an example.

-### This has currently only been tested on a 5.1 ARM based device
-Your milage may vary.

 ### Chrome on Lollipop requires an extra patch
 Run these commands:
 ```